mobxjs/mobx/README.md

 # Browser support

 * MobX >=5 runs on any browser with [ES6 proxy support](https://kangax.github.io/compat-table/es6/#test-Proxy).
-On older environments such as IE11, Node.js 4 or React Native Android on old JavaScriptCore it will an error on startup.
+It will throw an error on startup on older environments such as IE11, Node.js 4 or React Native Android on old JavaScriptCore.
 * MobX 4 runs on any ES5 browser and will be actively maintained.
-The MobX 4 and 5 api's are the same and semantically can achieve the same, but MobX 4 has same [limitations](#mobx-4-vs-mobx-5).
+The MobX 4 and 5 api's are the same and semantically can achieve the same, but MobX 4 has some [limitations](#mobx-4-vs-mobx-5).

 ## Translations